canopas/flutter-developer-roadmap-2023/README.md

   - Display detailed information about the selected user.
   - Fetch albums for the selected user from the API
   - GET API : https://jsonplaceholder.typicode.com/albums?userId=1
-  - Show albums using GridView with placeholder images.
+  - Show albums using `GridView` with placeholder images.
-* Utilize the `http` package for making HTTP requests to fetch data from APIs.
+* Use the `http` package for making HTTP requests to fetch data from APIs.

 ### Practical 10
 #### Develop RecipeLister application